nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Each suggestion includes the command name, command format and any required details to use it effectively.

-To scroll through the suggestions:
+To cycle through the suggestions:
 * Press `shift + up` or `shift + down` and the **current selection** will be highlighted in **blue**.
   _In the image the **current selection** would be `editgame`._